Digital Innovation by Automated and Robotic Construction for Social Sustainability

 Innovation in the use of Artificial Intelligence (AI) methods in the built environment have burgeoned in recent years.
 They build on the growth of smart cities and the related analysis of vast data streamed from sensors, GPS devices, smartcards, CCTV, mobile phones, and social media that have enabled the development of digital twins and simulation models.
 The use of AI is improving predictions from this vast data and providing insights for many smart city construction projects including workforce safety; construction equipment optimisation, and project task optimisation.
 Yet the extent to which AI is innovated to improve infrastructure resilience (the ability to absorb and adapt, to hazards and threats) during construction in smart cities is much more limited and provides a significant opportunity to embrace infrastructure resilience within the smart city concept.

-Title: Research of Digitalization in Construction: Where Are We?
+Research of Digitalization in Construction: Where Are We?

 Prof. Shuibo Zhang